joelparkerhenderson/ooda-loop/README.md

 ## Network Centric Warfare

-With the OODA loop Boyd had developed the precursor of what was later described as "Network Centric Warfare" both in its limited meaning as a Command, Control, Computer, Communications, Intelligence, Reconnaissance, and Surveillance (C4ISR) system and its broader strategic implications as a strategic concept.
+The OODA loop is a precursor of what was later described as "Network Centric Warfare" both in its limited meaning as a Command, Control, Computer, Communications, Intelligence, Reconnaissance, and Surveillance (C4ISR) system and its broader strategic implications as a strategic concept.

 Boyd emphasized the importance of communications as the foundation of the loop and information management as essential to the Orientation portion of the loop.